 When Do You Want To Go?

-Their ships are occupied with Expedition Teams who have deep understanding of the areas Hurtigruten ships explore.
+Their ships are occupied with Expedition Teams who have a deep understanding of the areas Hurtigruten ships explore.
 They are your hosts, providing interesting lectures in geography, history, wildlife and more.
 The team consists of Arctic survival experts, oceanographers, photographers and marine biologists so you know on every cruise you’re in safe hands, and your journey to the bottom of the world will be an unforgettable experience.

-In 2019/2020 a new ship joins the Antarctica voyage itinerary taking the total to three ships in the region.
+In 2020 a new ship joined the Antarctica voyage itinerary taking the total to three ships in the region.
 MS Roald Amundsen has one of the most eye-catching exterior designs of all the ships.
 Two outdoor/indoor level observation decks wrap around the raked bow enabling travellers to gain unrivalled views and photographs as they navigate the seas towards Antarctica.
 The ship is loaded with state-of-the-art technology, featuring science equipment, touch screens and an immersive ‘edutainment’ area where crew and guests meet to share tips and insights into the area they are approaching.
 In addition, there are lecture spaces, a speciality area for photography and biology workshops and even a small library.

 When Do You Want To Go?